 Polly's passion for antique clothing came from her Mum, who spent the 60s wearing gent's smoking caps and cutting up Victorian frocks to make mini dresses.
 By the age of 11, a lifelong passion had begun and Polly was saving up her pocket money to buy 1920s flapper dresses.

 As these old threads disintegrated with wear and vintage clothing became more expensive, Polly's only option was to teach herself to sew.
 Starting 17th century re-enactment inspired her to expand her skill base, and 23 years later, she's made everything from Vermeer-inspired bodices to 1805 naval uniforms.

 Polly's vintage and antique clothing collection now fills her loft.
 Her costume books, fabric stash and vintage pattern collection fill the guest room.
-She shares the rest of her cottage in England with a very understanding husband, two small daughters, her parents, five chickens, two cats and a giant African snail.
+She shares the rest of her cottage in England with two small daughters, her parents, five chickens, two cats and a giant African snail.

 Gina Barrett has provided reconstructions of narrow wares, passementerie and costume accessories for theatre, film, museums, costumiers and private individuals for over 10 years.
 She has also provided modern trimmings using traditional techniques for designers and artists (both clothing and interior).
 Her portfolio can be seen by visiting her website, www.gina-b.co.uk.